Introduction

 Supervised Learning

-in cybersecurity for predicting whether new samples are malicious based on
+- Common in cybersecurity for predicting whether new samples are malicious based on historical data.

 Unsupervised Learning